-Factors which are associated with the development of fatal pulmonary artery rupture are pulmonary hypertension, advanced age, cardiac surgery with hypothermia and anticoagulation, distal catheter tip migration, and arteriovenous fistula formation and other vascular traumas.
+Factors which are associated with fatal pulmonary artery rupture include pulmonary hypertension, advanced age, cardiac surgery with hypothermia and anticoagulation, distal catheter tip migration and arteriovenous fistula formation and other vascular traumas.

 Extreme care should therefore be exercised during the measurement of pulmonary artery wedge pressure in patients with pulmonary hypertension.